BZoennchen/Pages/_posts/2024-01-02-conspiracy.md

 That which cannot be simulated seems to disappear.
 There is a confusion between truth claims grounded in evidence and sound logic and alternative facts inspired by ludicrous, unsubstantiated conspiracy theories due to proliferation.
 In the case of the climate crisis, there is no room for alternative truths.
+The best we can do is to trust in the scientific method to provide us with knowledege and spirituality that may spend us wisdom.
 Sooner or later the reality of the crisis will eventually bleed into hyperreality.
 Will we be able to give it symbolic meaning, or will it be re-integrated into the simulation?